 - Or, from the main menu, go to Mode and select Off.

 Off mode can even be accessed from your Google Home app:

 - Select Thermostat from home screen

 5. Can Alexa Control a Nest Thermostat?

 Yes, your Amazon Alexa can be used to control a Nest Thermostat.
 Alexa can also be integrated with with Nest doorbells and cameras.
 And of course, you can use Google Assistant to control your Nest.

 6. Will My Nest Thermostat Work Without Wi-Fi?

-Yes, your Nest Thermostat can control the temperature of your home without Wi-Fi.
-At the same time, being disconnected from Wi-FI means the Nest doesn’t have the ability to use the smart functions that most people enjoy.
+Yes, your Nest Thermostat can still control temperatures even without Wi-Fi.
+At the same time, without Wi-Fi a Nest doesn’t have the smart thermostat functions that most people enjoy.

 7. Are You Able to Lock a Nest Thermostat?

 A user can 'lock' the Nest to keep it from making any adjustments outside of a preset range.
-This won't mean you have to make do with just one temperature—a locked Nest will still continue to run the programmed settings—but simply prevents people from changing the settings.
+This doesn't mean you're stuck with a single temperature—a locked Nest will still continue to run the programmed settings—but simply prevents people from changing the settings.